Hessra-Labs/hessra-sdk.rs/hessra-token/README.md

 Core verification library for Hessra authentication tokens.

-This crate provides functionality for creating, verifying and attenuating biscuit tokens used in the Hessra authentication system.
+This crate provides functionality for creating, verifying and attesting biscuit tokens used in the Hessra authentication system.
 It is designed to be WASM-compatible and has no networking dependencies.